 4. Help the youth leaders implement their own Earth Guardian Crews within their communities to address Land and Water protection issues

 The Place: MonKA Oodah HoothA qAh (Good Medicine Camp)

-Indigenous people, from time immemorial have journeyed to places to practice Ceremony, to heal, gather, rejuvenate and we believe Good Medicine Training is one of those places.
+Indigenous people from time immemorial have journeyed to sacred places to practice Ceremony, to heal, to gather, and to rejuvenate.
+Good Medicine Camp is one of those places.

-The land consists of 40 acres of mixed terrain including rivers, waterfalls, springs, caves and 10,000 sq. ft. of infrastructure, including meeting rooms, lodging, tipis and food preparation facilities.
+The land consists of 40 acres of mixed terrain including rivers, waterfalls, springs, and caves.
+The camp also has 10,000 sq. ft. of infrastructure, including lodges, meeting rooms, tipis and food preparation facilities.

 Natives lived in balance with nature for thousands of years prior to colonization.
 We are due for a true renaissance, a new paradigm that is centered on regenerative, earth-based living.
 We believe that our Indigenous youth are the ones who will help us ALL face the extreme challenges that lay ahead.
 We believe that youth, and even more specifically Indigenous North American youth, have many answers to the ecological crisis and crises of spirit facing us today.
 The vision for Good Medicine Training is just this, a place for native youth to step up to be the next generation of natural born leaders within the climate justice and cultural resilience movements.
 In light of this, Earth Rights (ER) has partnered with Earth Guardians (EG) to initiate our first youth oriented training for Indigenous Land and Water protectors at Good Medicine Training this coming Spring.